titola/neuropa/README.md

 also very low if I don't record, however the intensity of the induced tinnitus is unchanged.

-A pulse "A" is the sum of 100 sinusoids separated by 1733 Hz, so the bandwidth is 173.3 kHz.
+A pulse "A" is the sum of 100 sinusoidal oscillations separated by 1733 Hz, so the bandwidth is 173.3 kHz.

 ```
 1733.33 = 5200 / 3 = 50 * 8 * 13/3 = 650 * 8/3
 ```

-A pulse "B" is the sum of 7 sinusoids separated by 216.6 Hz.
+A pulse "B" is the sum of 7 harmonic oscillations separated by 216.6 Hz.

 ```
 216.66667 = 650 / 3 = 5200 / 24 = 1733.33 / 8